Degrees and Certifications:

 Mrs. Lori Johnson

-My name is Mrs. Lori Johnson and I am a Physical Education teacher at Oakland Elementary School and Hillcrest Elementary School.
-Mr. Scott Staver is another Physical Education teacher at Oakland.
-We are very excited for a great school year at Oakland Elementary School!
-We will be teaching according to the SHAPE national physical education standards.
+My name is Mrs. Lori Johnson and I am a Physical Education teacher at Oakland Elementary School.
+I have been teaching P.E. for 11 years.
+I live in the community and have three children that attend Antioch District 34 schools.
+Mr. Scott Staver and I work together to provide a supportive and exciting Physical Education program for all students.
+We will be teaching according to the SHAPE national physical education standards and Illinois Learner Standards.
 It is our goal to help your child develop the skills and knowledge to be physically active and lead healthy lives.
 Specifically, your child will:

 - Respect self and others, as well as the equipment and learning environment.

 - Develop, demonstrate, and understand fundamental movement skills and health related fitness components.

 - Use a combination of cognitive (thinking), affective (social), and psychomotor (moving) skills to create and problem solve.